skno27/calculatorApp/README.md

 -------------------------------------------------------------------------------

 Here I build a simple calculator application.
-I will add a link to the source tutorial I followed at a later date
+Thank you to Tim R. (TWT) for helping me master React!